alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2020-04-20-3d-from-scratch.markdown

 ### Rendering Full Triangles

 The most exciting part of our blog post is about rendering full triangles.
-Before we dive into the actual shading, we only care about the triangles that are facing us.
+Before we dive into the actual shading, let's say the obvious that we only care about the triangles that are facing us.
 So we do a simple test.
-This test is called back-face culling:
+This test is called back-face culling.
+This is why counter-clockwise convetion for defining faces is important.
+If we weren't following it, we'd have the normals oriented in the opposite direction.

 ```javascript
 // world space backface culling